wednesday-solutions/react-native-template/README.md

 To create a new project using the boilerplate:

 - clone this repository
-- remove the previous git history: `rm -rf .git/`
+- remove the previous git history: `yarn initialize`
 - install the npm dependencies by running `yarn`
 - rename the React Native project to your own project name: `yarn run rename -- <YourProjectName>` (the default name is `Boilerplate`)
 - remove the LICENSE file and the "License" section from the README if your project is not open source

-Feel free to remove the section "Using the boilerplate" from the README (you will not need it anymore in your project).
-You are encouraged to keep the rest of the documentation in your project so that it is self-explanatory.

-You can now create a new git repository for your project (using `git init`) and create the first commit.

 ## Running the project